vale21/homebrew-mac-mulator/README.md

 # MacMulator Qemu Formula
-A Homebrew formula to install a Qemu version that best fits [MacMulator](https://github.com/vale21/mac-mulator)
+A [Homebrew](https://brew.sh) formula to install a Qemu version that best fits [MacMulator](https://github.com/vale21/mac-mulator).

 This formula installs a fully featured Qemu, starting from the great job done by [@knazarov](https://github.com/knazarov/homebrew-qemu-virgl) and by the [UTM](https://github.com/utmapp/UTM) guys.
-The Qemu that it offers has
+The Qemu that it offers has:

 - Spice support
 - VirGL support